-Braze’s test application within the Android SDK github repository is called Droidboy.
-Follow the instructions below to build a fully functional copy of it alongside your project.
+Our test application within the Android SDK GitHub repository is called Droidboy.
+Follow these instructions to build a fully functional copy of it alongside your project.

-- Create a new “App Group” and note the Braze API key.
+- Create a new workspace and note the Braze API identifier key.

-- Copy your FCM Sender ID and Braze API key into the appropriate places within
+- Copy your FCM sender ID and Braze API identifier key into the appropriate places within

-/droidboy/res/values/appboy.xml(in between the tags for the strings named
+/droidboy/res/values/braze.xml(in between the tags for the strings named

-Copy your API key from your “App Settings” page into your
+- Copy your API identifier key from the Manage Settings page into your

 If you don’t have your

 local.propertiesfolder with a valid

 sdk.dirfolder, this plugin will also install the base SDK for you.
 See the plugin repository for more information.

 For more information on the Android SDK build system, see the GitHub Repository README.